vikingdata/articles/databases/snowflake/techniques/python_csv.md

 ---
-title : Easy Loading CSV with SnowflakeUsing Python author : Mark Nielsen copyright : copyright Sept, 2023
+title : Easy Loading CSV with Snowflake Using Python author : Mark Nielsen copyright : copyright Jan, 2022
 ---

-Easy Loading CSV with SnowflakeUsing Python
+Easy Loading CSV with Snowflake Using Python
 ==============================

 _**by Mark Nielsen